 Anton’s father was a “cottager,” a disenfranchised serf who owned only the small piece of land surrounding his cottage; he also worked as a carpenter and a day laborer.
 Maria’s father was a cottager; he supplemented his income working as a “forester,” maintaining the forests and cutting trees for firewood.
 Maria’s paternal grandfather was also a cottager.
 Her maternal grandfather was a day laborer, who moved around to find work.
 All of these families were “dirt” poor, not owning enough land to support themselves.
 Anton Bahlke was a blacksmith, but this profession could not have provided him with a stable income, as it appears that he was not allowed to marry.

 According to the biography of their son William, published in Gratoit, Michigan, the marriage of his parents took place shortly before their departure for the United States in July, 1854.
 However, there is no record of this marriage having occurred in Parum from 1850 to 1854.
 Anton Bahlke and Maria Hundt were listed separately on the alphabetical passenger list for their journey to America, an indication that they were not married when they left.
-They must have married on the ship for they had a common surname on arrival, but a shipboard marriage is unlikely.
+They said they had a common surname on arrival, but a shipboard marriage is unlikely.

 (Shockingly to me) they acknowledged a child, Caroline M (Line or Lena) Hundt (Bahlke), born in 1850 in Germany.
 Her death certificate lists them as her parents.
 This child did not travel with them to the United States in 1854.
 Instead, Line Hundt, age 16, of Dun [Dummerhutte], Mecklenburg departed for New York on May 5, 1866 from Hamburg.
 By the time of 1880 census she was married and living in in Pewamo, Ionia, Michigan, not far from her parents.